$

 for that element first and call the action on that element.
 You can also pass in an object as selector

-where the object contains a property element-6066-11e4-a52e-4f735466cecf
+where the object contains a property element-6066-11e4-a52e-4f735466cecf with the value of a reference

 to an element.
 The command will then transform the reference to an extended WebdriverIO element.